 A key part of the approach is to regularly measure the carbon footprint of the Fund’s equity investments.
 Calculating the impact of a company’s emissions involves looking not only at the operations of the company itself, but also looking at the impact of the products that it sells and the impact of its supply chain.
 These are illustrated in the following diagram:

-This is the fifth annual assessment of the Fund’s carbon footprint.
+This is the sixth annual assessment of the Fund’s carbon footprint.
 Progress since March 2019 is shown in the following chart, with the proportionate contribution from each equity portfolio also highlighted.

-The chart shows an overall reduction of 45% in the Fund’s WACI since March 2019, which is good progress towards the target of a 50-75% reduction by 2030, and well ahead of the 7% per year target.
+The chart shows an overall reduction of 65% in the Fund’s WACI since March 2019, which is significant progress towards the target of a 50-75% reduction by 2030, and well ahead of the 7% per year target.
+The transfer of all the Fund’s passive equity allocation to the World Paris Aligned Passive Fund was a significant factor in the 20% reduction from December 2022 to December 2023.

 Reserves Exposure